 Saans meri ruk jaye…”

 An all-time favourite, it is lines like this coupled with Khayyam’s delicate melody that makes this Lata Mangeshkar song one for the ages.
-Once again, the composer’s collaboration with Yash Chopra gifted us the song as well as the film’s timeless OST.
+Once again, the composer’s collaboration with Yash Chopra gifted us with the song as well as the film’s timeless OST.

 1. Dil Cheez Kya Hai (Umrao Jaan)

 Some songs are such.
 They are meant to rule – in every realm, for every person involved.
-Put to words by Shahryar and composed with magnificent flair by Khayyam, ‘Dil Cheez Kya Hai’ is one of the greatest films songs Indian cinema has ever produced.
+Put to words by Shahryar and composed with magnificent flair by Khayyam, ‘Dil Cheez Kya Hai’ is one of the greatest film songs Indian cinema has ever produced.
 With Asha Bhosle’s part-sensual, part-romantic vocals adding to the effect, it was only obvious that the actor (Rekha) did not have to exert much in propelling the song to levels of limitless magic.